Jettlifetech/app-blf-com/README.md

 # Deploying
-Step 1. download to directory where u want to install Step 2. ```npm install```
+1. download to directory where u want to install
+2. ```npm install```
-Step 3. modify Virtual host configuration making the ports = same as whats in server.js
+3. modify Virtual host configuration making the ports = same as whats in server.js
     ```
     <VirtualHost *:80>
     ServerName app.brokenlinksfinder.com